dergigi/ancient-wisdom-nostr-bot/README.md

 A bot that posts random quotes from ancient philosophers to Nostr.
 The quotes are sourced from various ancient texts and compiled into a JSON format.

+You can follow the bot on Nostr: `npub1sages7tvxdmmtu9gadt80dk2jzws767l30r6xntq39ffhrp0ytlsax9yar`

 ## Components

 - `quotes.json`: The main database of quotes, containing both the quote text and author information